On finite energy monopoles on $\mathbb{C}\times \Sigma$: Monopoles Vortices

 \section{Monopoles $\Leftrightarrow$ Vortices}

-In this section, we establish some basic properties of finite energy monopoles.
-In Section \ref{2.1}, we describe \spinc structures on $X$ and establish positivity of the analytic energy.
-We shall prove Theorem \ref{coro} which asserts that monopoles of finite analytic energy on $X=\C\times\Sigma$ are degenerate, in the sense that either $\Phi_+\equiv 0$ or $\Phi_-\equiv 0$.
-Once this reduction to vortices is made, we will not work with \spinc structure any longer.
-In Section \ref{2.2}, we collect some useful facts about the vortex equation on $X$ which form the foundation of later sections.
+In this section, we prove some basic properties of finite energy monopoles.
+In Section \ref{2.1}, we describe \spinc structures on $X=\C\times\Sigma$ and establish the positivity of the analytic energy $\E_{an}$.
+In Theorem \ref{coro}, it is shown that monopoles with $\E_{an}<\infty$ on $X$ are degenerate, in the sense that either $\Phi_+\equiv 0$ or $\Phi_-\equiv 0$.
+Once this reduction to vortices is made, we will not work with \spinc structures any longer.
+In Section \ref{2.2}, we list several useful facts about the vortex equation on $X$ which form the foundation of later sections.

+The same reduction was also proved for the monopole equations on a Seifert-fibered 3-manifold $Y$ and $\R\times Y$ in \cite{Mrowka-Ozsvath-Yu}.
+Our proof is parallel to the vanishing spinor argument in \cite[Theorem 4 \& Proposition 6.5]{Mrowka-Ozsvath-Yu}.